 Also, you need to send a copy of Form 1095-C to each employee by January 31.

-Businesses with 50 or fewer full-time equivalent employees
+Businesses with fewer than 50 full-time equivalent employees

-Businesses with 50 or fewer full-time equivalent employees are not penalized if they don’t offer health insurance.
+Businesses with fewer than 50 full-time equivalent employees are not penalized if they don’t offer health insurance.

 If you don’t offer health insurance, you should provide information about the Health Insurance Marketplace to your employees.

 Although you are not required to offer health insurance, you may be eligible to enroll in the Small Business Health Options Program (SHOP).
 SHOP is an affordable health insurance option for qualifying small businesses.